chuksmbama/Sales-Analysis/README.md

 # Sales-Analysis
 I developed an interactive dashboard to analyze the sales data using power bi.
-This process involved several stages including loading the data from excel to powe query, cleaning the data and data visualization
+This process involved several stages including loading the data from excel to power query, cleaning the data and data visualization